xiaomao8090/Adonis-Bypass-Framework/README.md

 Simply execute the script in your Roblox executor.
 The script will:

-1. Display a loading UI
+1. Wait for game to fully load
-2. Initialize all bypass layers
+2. Initialize all bypass layers sequentially
-3. Show real-time progress
+3. Display progress messages in console
-4. Automatically close the UI when complete
+4. Complete bypass setup automatically

 ## 📝 Important Notes

-- **⚠️ Script is Obfuscated** - The source code has been obfuscated and optimized for performance and security reasons.
-This helps prevent detection and improves execution speed.
 - The framework must be loaded before AdonisAC fully initializes
 - Some layers may take time to activate - be patient during the loading process
+- Layer 13 (Detected Hook) waits 5 seconds for Adonis to fully load before attempting hook
+- Layer 9 (GetGC Wrapper) limits calls to prevent detection
 - If bypass fails, check your executor's compatibility and support for required functions
 - This script is designed for educational purposes - use responsibly

 ## 🐛 Troubleshooting

-### UI Not Showing
-- Ensure your executor supports UI creation
-- Check if PlayerGui is accessible

 ### Bypass Fails
 - Try reloading the script